gfurtadoalmeida/esp32-docker-sonar/docs/CONTRIBUTING.md

 * Branch from the head of the default branch.
 * Add the minimum necessary code for a functionality.
-* Maintain the official docker calling convention.
+* Maintain the [official ESP-IDF Docker image](https://hub.docker.com/r/espressif/idf) call convention.